RHCSA Study Guide 2025: Complete 90-Day Preparation Plan to Pass EX200

 Week 9-10: SELinux and Package Management

-- SELinux modes: enforcing, permissive, disabled
+- Understanding SELinux modes: enforcing, permissive, disabled

-- SELinux booleans
+- SELinux booleans and port management

-- Troubleshooting SELinux
+- Troubleshooting SELinux denials

 # SELinux basics